cosmos/sdk-tutorials/academy/2-main-concepts/accounts.md

 }
 ```

-If you want to go beyond these out-of-context code samples and instead see more details on defining this, head to the [section on how to build your chain](../4-my-own-chain/index.md).
+If you want to go beyond these out-of-context code samples and instead see more details on defining this, head to [Run Your Own Chain](../3-my-own-chain/index.md)

 </ExpansionPanel>

+## Next up

+In the [next section](./transactions.md), you will learn how transactions are generated and handled in the Cosmos SDK.